Rabbit-Company/BurrowGate/README.md

 - host port 80 maps to BurrowGate port 80
 - host port 443 maps to BurrowGate port 443
-- runtime data is stored in the `burrowgate-data` volume
+- runtime data is stored in the `./data` directory
-- the process runs as the unprivileged `bun` user
 - only `NET_BIND_SERVICE` is added for low-port binding

 An `.env` file is optional.
 Copy the example file only when overriding defaults: